-Graduate students: please work with your college/school to determine course transferability.
+Please work with your college/school dean's office to determine course transferability.

 Transfer college work earns credit only and is not included in computing the Drake University cumulative GPA.
 Students cannot remove unsatisfactory grades received at Drake by repeating those courses at other institutions and transferring the credit to Drake.

-Once transfer credit has been applied, you can view the equated course information on blueView in your unofficial transcript (see the blueView How To page for additional information).
+Once transfer credit has been applied, students can view their equated course information their unofficial transcript.

 2507 University Ave